 - Global Elite by RESAAS, Global Elite Marketing Agent (GMA)

-These certifications and designations train real estate agents by increasing insight and understanding to help agents market with their seller and buyer goals in mind.
+These certifications and designations, like the Certified luxury real estate agent CLRA, train real estate agents by increasing insight and understanding to help agents market with their seller and buyer goals in mind.

 Know the Local Community